What Is Lyocell Fabric?: A Sustainable Fabric Tree-t

 Use a gentle zero waste laundry detergent and hang dry rather than machine dry (which again, uses less energy AND greatly extends the life of your garment, lyocell or not).

-Viscose is another fabric made from plants, but instead of using a non-toxic solvent, the production of viscose requires sodium hydroxide.
+Viscose is just another name for rayon, meaning it is another fabric made from plants, but instead of using a non-toxic solvent, the production of viscose requires sodium hydroxide.

 Lyocell is also superior on a practical level because, while their use is fairly similar, lyocell is generally more absorbent and breathable than viscose.

-The main difference between lyocell and polyester is that polyester is a fully-synthetic fabric, and is synthesized from petrochemicals.
+The main difference between lyocell fabric and polyester (and nylon for that matter) is that polyester is made of fully synthetic fibers, and is synthesized from petrochemicals.
 Polyester may be cheaper, but it doesn’t feel as great and isn’t as eco-friendly.

 It’s also not biodegradable as lyocell is.

-Oh yeah, and lyocell’s production is much more sustainable—requiring only half of the water cotton needs
+Regardless, lyocell’s production is still more sustainable, requiring only half of the water cotton needs.

-There are many sustainable fashion brands who have made the switch to tree-derived material and have started incorporating lyocell into their popular products.
+If this has you looking for a lyocell garment, there are a growing number of TENCEL™ clothing brands within the sustainable fashion sphere that have made the switch to tree-derived material and have started incorporating lyocell into their products.

 Lyocell is a fabric that has taken the sustainable fashion world by storm—and for good reason.

-Not only is it durable and comfy, but it’s also one of the most sustainable fabrics out there.
-It’s made using natural materials and doesn’t require toxic chemicals to produce.
+Not only is it durable and comfy, but it’s also one of the most sustainable semi-synthetic fabrics out there.
+It’s made using natural materials and doesn’t require the full gamut of toxic chemicals to produce.

-However, like with anything that claims to be “eco-friendly” these days, it’s important to sometimes look beyond the labels and beware of greenwashing.
+However, like with anything that claims to be “eco-friendly” these days, it’s important to look beyond brand claims.

-Some companies are quick to jump on the sustainable bandwagon to get some extra sales.
+Some companies are quick to use the latest sustainability trend to score some less-than-legit eco-points.

-As mentioned, there are several trusted brands who only use Lenzing AG lyocell, or transparently share their sustainable sourcing practices with buyers.
+As mentioned, there are several trusted brands who only use Lenzing’s lyocell TENCEL™ brand, or transparently share their sustainable sourcing practices with buyers.